icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 research.
 This report incorporates suggestions advanced by members of the Subcommittee during the meeting.
-The authors are also indebted to Mr. J. K. Hardy of the Royal Aircraft Establishment, Farnborough, England,for helpful comments which aided materially in the preparation of the report.
+The authors are also indebted to Mr. J. K. Hardy of the Royal Aircraft Establishment, Farnborough, England, for helpful comments which aided materially in the preparation of the report.
 >
 >   GENERAL CLASSES OF FLIGHT ICING CONDITIONS